Pylons/pyramid/docs/narr/project.rst

 directory can be used to distribute your application, or install your application for deployment or development.

-A sample :term:`PasteDeploy` ``.ini`` file named ``MyProject.ini`` will also be created in the project directory.
+A :term:`PasteDeploy` ``.ini`` file named ``development.ini`` will also be created in the project directory.
 You will use this ``.ini`` file to configure a server, to run your application, and to and debug your application.

 The ``MyProject`` project directory contains an additional subdirectory named ``myproject`` (note the case difference) representing a Python :term:`package` which holds very simple :mod:`pyramid` sample code.
 This is where you'll edit your application's Python code and templates.

 .. index::
    single: setup.py develop